psychoinformatics-de/rdm-course/_episodes/02-structuring-data.md

 ~~~
 {: .language-yaml}

-As a side note, jpeg files do support quite a lot of metadata (Exif specification) but most likely they are neither sufficient nor convenient for our research.
+As a side note, jpeg files do support quite a lot of metadata ([Exif](https://en.wikipedia.org/wiki/Exif)) but most likely they are neither sufficient nor convenient for our research.

 ### Describing columns in tabular files